progre/lmorandomizer/README.md

 Place seed and La-Mulana install directory, select options, then push Apply.

-### Note
+### Hint

+- By exploring the ground and *Gate of Guidance*, you can obtain the *Hand Scanner*, *Shell Horn*, *Holy Grail*, *Game Master*, and *Glyph Reader*.
+These are essential for comfortable game play.
+- *Game Master 2* will be available by the time you need to defeat Guardians.
+This is because you can use a limited number of Ankh Jewels to defeat Guardians in the wrong order, which may result in a softlock.
-- Certain situations can cause a softlock.
+- Be careful with a softlock.
 For example, going to *Dimensional Corridor* without *Bronze Mirror*.

 ### Stuck?